AndreaLeang/akleang/README.md

 # Andrea Leang - Portfolio Website

-A modern, responsive portfolio website built with React, TypeScript, and styled-components.
+A portfolio website built with React, TypeScript, and styled-components.
 This website showcases Andrea Leang's academic achievements, research experience, and professional background as an MEng candidate at MIT.

-## 🚀 Features
+## Features

 - **Modern React Architecture**: Built with React 18, TypeScript, and modern hooks
 - **Responsive Design**: Mobile-first approach with beautiful animations